Gladiators (2024 British TV series): Gladiators: Epic Pranks II (2026)

+Series 4 (2027)

+Casting for the contenders for the fourth series began in January 2026 and filming took place during late July/early August of that year.
+The series is due to be screened in early 2027 on BBC One.

 Reception

 Critical reception

 The series received positive reviews, with The Guardian describing it as a "phenomenal reboot" of its original show.
 In a highly positive thinkpiece, The Independent praised the show's updated sensibilities, writing: "The entire show is a testament to the fact that we can still enjoy those things from our youth, and that 'updating them for a modern audience' doesn't mean ripping out the heart of what made them appealing in the first place."
 On his The Rest Is Entertainment podcast, Richard Osman praised the casting and described the series debut as a "smash hit".

 Ulrika Jonsson, who presented the original programme, said the reboot had done a "good job" overall, but criticised the absence of cheerleaders that had been used in previous iterations of the show, stating that the cheerleaders brought "another level" to the production.

-The show's official Instagram account, which covers exclusive and behind the scenes footage, has gathered more than 86,000 followers to date, with each of the Gladiators' individual accounts have tens of thousands of followers.
+The show's official Instagram account, which covers exclusive and behind the scenes footage, has gathered more than 100,000 followers to date, with each of the Gladiators' individual accounts gathering tens of thousands of followers.